Skip to main content

 Sustainability involves protecting our natural environment and respecting human rights, while reducing poverty and promoting the general welfare.

-The Sustainability major prepares students to engage in key problem-solving frameworks for addressing these interrelated economic, technological, and environmental challenges.
+The Sustainability Studies major prepares students to engage in key problem-solving frameworks for addressing these interrelated economic, technological, and environmental challenges.

 Coursework is interdisciplinary and students take classes in a variety of subjects, including, but not limited to GRG, ECO, GOV, CMS, ANT, and many others.
 Coursework is grounded in the Liberal Arts and students will look at issues of policy, ethics, and social justice as they pertain to sustainability.